How to Measure and Boost Your Sales Team Efficiency

 6. Revenue percentage from new vs. existing customers

-Breaking up your revenue by customer type is a great way to see how your sales team is doing at bringing in new business.
+Utilizing revenue enablement strategies is essential for understanding how your sales team is performing.
+Breaking up your revenue by customer type is a great way to see how your sales team is doing to bring in new business.
 If you have more revenue coming from existing customers than new ones, you’re probably having trouble finding new clients or closing deals.

 Also, up-selling or cross-selling to existing customers is an easy way to capture low-hanging fruit.
 Your chances of selling to a customer you already have are 60–70%, while your chances of selling to a new customer are only 5–20%.